MIC-DKFZ/nnUNet/documentation/explanation_plans_files.md

 the sake of demonstration we can do that.
 We change the following things here:

-- spacing: The lowres stage should operate at a lower resolution
+- `spacing`: The lowres stage should operate at a lower resolution
 - we modify the `median_image_size_in_voxels` entry as a guide for what original image sizes we deal with
 - we set some patch size that is inspired by `median_image_size_in_voxels`
 - we need to remember that the patch size must be divisible by 2**num_pool in each axis!